kurtosis-tech/kardinal-playground/README.md

 1. 🏗 Create a new Codespace from this repository.
 2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" section

-## 📊 About the Voting App
+## 📊 About the Online Boutique App

-The voting app is a simple application composed of two main components:

-1. A Python Flask web application that allows users to vote between two options.
-2. A Redis database that stores the votes.
+The Online Boutique app is a cloud-native microservices demo application.
+It's a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-This setup demonstrates a basic microservices architecture, making it an ideal example for showcasing Kardinal's capabilities in managing development environments.
+This setup demonstrates a microservices architecture, making it an ideal example for showcasing Kardinal's capabilities in managing development environments.

 ## 🗺 Usage Guide